Greene County, Missouri

-Greene County is located in the U.S. state of Missouri.
-As of the 2020 census, its population was 298,915. making it the fourth most-populous county in Missouri.
+Greene County is located in the southwest part of the U.S. state of Missouri.
+As of the 2020 census, its population was 298,915. making it the fourth most-populous county in Missouri and the most populous outside the Kansas City or Saint Louis metropolitan areas.

 Its county seat and most-populous city is Springfield.
 The county was organized in 1833 and is named after American Revolutionary War General Nathanael Greene.
 Greene County is included in the Springfield metropolitan area.
+It is in the area of the Ozark Mountains and foothills.

 Geography

 According to the United States Census Bureau, the county has a total area of 678 sqmi, of which 675 sqmi is land and 2.6 sqmi (0.4%) is water.